Skip to content

 Method Description

-size() Returns the number of registered vehicles
+size() Returns the number of registered cars

 listAll() Prints all entries sorted alphabetically by owner name

-demarrerTout() Calls demarre() on every registered vehicle
+startAll() Calls start() on every registered car

 loadFromFile(String path) Reloads from file (replaces existing data); declares throws IOException